Clinics & Services

 We work together with our health visitors to do eight-week checks.
 You should have your baby weighed and measured at Stormont clinic on the tuesday afternoon before the check.
 You should then come by appointment to our baby clinic when your baby is 8 weeks old.
 These checks are to make sure that your baby is developing normally.
 At the eight-week check we offer the first primary immunisations against diphtheria, tetanus, polio, whooping cough, haemophilus influenzae, rotavirus and meningitis C. The nurses then offer the routine immunisations after that.

-The health visitors have a drop-in session on Tuesday and Wednesday afternoons,1-3pm, at Stormont Road Clinic, for weighing and general advice about caring for your baby.
+The health visitors have drop in sessions at local clinics for weighing and general advice about caring for your baby.
 They can advise you about local parenting classes.

 We advise parents to have children immunised against measles, mumps and rubella with the MMR vaccine.
 If you want more information about MMR and other vaccinations click here.